milasd/Memo-MCP/README.md

 ## RAG CLI for Agents

-If you want to experiment with the RAG and MCP without the aid of MCP plugins -- for example, with a Claude agent --, you can run `task rag -- [query]` or `task rag -- [query] [optional parameters]`.
+If you want to experiment with the RAG querying system without the aid of MCP plugins -- for example, with a Claude agent --, you can run `task rag -- [query]` or `task rag -- [query] [optional parameters]`.
 For full description of the optional parameters, run `task rag-help`.

 ```bash
 # Show help and usage examples